 Università degli Studi di Firenze, Florence, Italy

-J.C. is the face of the “bio-activity lakes”, making CVL not only more “limno” but also more “bio”.
+J.C. is the face of the “bio-activity lakes”, making CVL not only more “limno”, but also more “bio”.
 Together with F.T., J.C. tackles the European “Nyos-type” lakes one by one (Albano, Monticchio’s 2, Averno, Pavin, Laacher See, Azores’ many), in search for more than just inorganics.
-J.C. has some alternative ideas on hosting a Volcanic Lake summer school in Italy.
+J.C. has organized Volcanic Lake summer schools in Italy.

 C.M. is new to CVL, but she enterred through the big gate by studying metal cycling through the most extreme and dynamic crater lake on Earth: Whakaari/White Island, sacred grounds of fluid pioneers B.W.C. and W.F.
 Giggenbach.
 Now in Ecuador, C.M. is preparing new research on Lakes Quilotoa and Cuicocha.

 Kusatsu-Shirane Volcano Observatory, TIT, Japan